gregberns/MonitoringAndAlertingEssentials/Talk.md

 Gather detailed information about:

-* WHEN an event occured
+* WHEN an event occurred
 * WHAT happened when the event occurred (context)
 * WHERE it happened